 About the training provider

-The Plymouth Teaching School Alliance (PTSA) is an inclusive teaching school serving the schools of Plymouth and the region.
+Plymouth Teachers and School Alliance (PTSA) is an inclusive teaching school serving the schools of Plymouth and the region.
 The PTSA benefits from a mature ‘blended’ model of delivery alongside Plymouth Local Authority and Plymouth Learning Partnership Community Interest Company (PLP CiC).
 The two lead schools are High View Primary and Prince Rock Primary (Learning Academies Trust).

 In addition to our inclusive values, we also seek to promote collaboration and evidence-informed practice.
 These values underpin our work.
 Evidence of this can be seen in the 50 schools that contribute to our teaching school alliance, our unique approach to CPD, and the wide-variety of collaborative partnerships and programmes that we offer.